niharikasriparasa/ConceptNet/README.md

 Under this framework, all people are placed within a broad kinship network representing shared humanity and mutual belonging.
 The exception is assigned to a separate relationship category, distinguishing a romantic partnership from the general kinship structure.

-This interpretation is intended as a semantic and conceptual model rather than a literal linguistic dependency parse.
+This interpretation is intended as a semantic and conceptual model.